ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: PROPOSED METHOD

 \subsubsection{Self-Calibrated Branch}

-Downsampling result can provide a potential reference for guiding the feature transformation process, especially when multiple attention mechanisms are involved~\cite{46}.
-To achieve powerful contextual information modeling and establish long-range dependencies at each spatial location, we utilize a self-calibrated branch, as illustrated in Fig.~\ref{fig:4}(d).
-Given an input $\mathbf{X} \in \mathbb{R}^{C \times H \times W}$, the computation of the self-calibrated branch can be described as follows:
+As illustrated in Fig.~\ref{fig:4}(d), SCB is utilized to achieve powerful contextual information modeling and establish long-range dependencies at each spatial location~\cite{46}.
+Given an input feature $\mathbf{X} \in \mathbb{R}^{C \times H \times W}$, the computation of the self-calibrated branch can be described as follows: